xmartlabs/xmartlabs.github.io/_posts/2017-01-30-Github-2016-roundup.md

 <div style="text-align:center;margin-bottom:20px"><img src="/images/github-roundup/databricks.png" alt="Databricks Architecture" /></div>

 [Apache Zeppelin] is an amazing open source alternative to DataBricks.
 In spite of Databricks' simpler setup, Zeppelin is more flexible and allowed us to embed JavaScript code more easily in the notebook – which in our case ended up being the tiebreaker.
-So we switched gears and set it up to work on top of Amazon EMR, with EC2 instances and with the same S3 data.
+So we switched gears and set it up to work on top of [Amazon EMR], with EC2 instances and with the same S3 data.

 But then we found out that [the GitHub Archive is published on Google BigQuery](https://cloud.google.com/bigquery/public-data/github) as a public dataset, which made us realize that using Google BigQuery as an end-to-end solution for data storage, analysis and visualization was smarter.